Client Authentication and Authorization

 The API request processing flow within Tyk Gateway consists of a chain of middleware that perform different checks and transformations on the request (headers, parameters and payload).
 Several dedicated authentication middleware are provided and there is also support for user-provided custom authentication plugins.
 Multiple authentication middleware can be chained together if required by the API’s access security needs.
 Note that it is not possible to set the order of chained auth methods.

-which define the authentication methods to be used for the API; the detailed configuration of the Tyk authentication middleware is set in the in theserver.authentication
+The OpenAPI description can contain a list of securitySchemes which define the authentication methods to be used for the API; the detailed configuration of the Tyk authentication middleware is set in the server.authentication section of the Tyk Vendor Extension.

-extension - when using Tyk Classic APIs, each authentication middleware has its own section within the API definition
+When using Tyk Classic APIs, each authentication middleware has its own fields within the API definition

 What does Tyk Support?